SoheebAmin/CSV_to_DB/README.md

 ## Assigned Projects

-This is code I wrote to complete online projects.
+This is code I wrote to complete projects for programming classes.
+They only consist of projects where the code had to be entirely written myself without any boilerplate code.
+They are select projects that I thought worth saving for one reason or another.
+Each project comes with a Readme to explain what it does and how to use it.

 ## Personal Projects

-This is code I wrote for a personal project (currently empty)
+This is code I wrote for personal projects (currently empty).

-## Small Programs
+## Nifty Programs

-This is code I wrote to make some small, practical programs that can come in handy for me or someone else one day.
+This is code I wrote to make some small, practical programs that can possibly come in handy for some tasks, or were at least a way for me to practice some code and are worth keeping for review, or to help someone else.
+Each program will have a readme to explain anything you would need to know about it.